vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 <pre>$ docker network connect --ip <i>ip_address</i> container-net container1</pre>

 **Result:**  The container `container1` runs with the specified IP address on the `container-net` network.

+## Deploy a Network Container that supports DHCP

+Deploy a container that supports DHCP by specifying the DHCP network in the docker run command.

+The adminstrator must have specified the [`--container-network`](../vic_vsphere_admin/container_networks.md#ip-range) option when they deployed the VCH.
+For the container to get an IP address from DHCP server., you must specify the DNS server in the `--dns` option of the `docker run` command.
+If you do not specify a DNS server, the command times out with the following error:

+`docker: Error response from daemon: Server error from portlayer: unable to wait for process launch status`